-Ceylon Cinnamon for Weight Loss
+Can Ceylon Cinnamon Use for Weight Loss?

 Ceylon cinnamon addresses the most asked question worldwide: “does Ceylon cinnamon help you lose weight?”
 A study published by Journal of Agricultural and Food Chemistry to investigate fat-loss properties of Ceylon cinnamon revealed that it consists of cinnamaldehyde which affects a protein that prevents adipocytes aka, fat deposits from maturing, resulting in loss of fat.
 The effect of cinnamon on the blood glucose levels also helps.
 Cinnamon is essential for your weight-loss plan to shed down a few pounds.
 1.6 grams of fiber is contained in a teaspoon of true cinnamon, meaning it also provides your body with fiber needs.

-The Unique Taste of Ceylon Cinnamon
+What is the Unique Taste of Ceylon Cinnamon?

 Ceylon cinnamon comes in a light brown color and has a softer texture in comparison to cassia cinnamon.
 It is not only the appearance of the two varieties that is different but does Ceylon cinnamon taste different?
 True cinnamon has a sweeter taste than cassia cinnamon, which has a more bitter taste to it.
 Ceylon cinnamon is delicious and healthy but can be rarely found in western countries.
 Due to the less content of coumarin in true cinnamon, it doesn’t invite the risk of serious health issues that come with the consumption of cassia varieties of cinnamon.